 Andrew Bisset – Business Manager

 Andrew’s love affair with Queenstown began on his honeymoon.
-He and his new wife took a wine tour with Lance in 2001, and fell in love.
-A decade ago, they made the region home.
+He and his new wife took a wine tour with Lance in 2001, and fell in love with Central Otago.
+A decade ago, they made this region home.
 Andrew worked for seven years with a popular booking agency, and brings incredible industry knowledge to the team.

 He now manages the business and passes on his passion to everyone he meets.